vrld/hump/docs/gamestate.rst

     Draw on the screen.
 Called every frame.

 ``focus()``
-    Called if the window gets or looses focus.
+    Called if the window gets or loses focus.

 ``keypressed()``
     Triggered when a key is pressed.